 Filled with antique furniture, chandeliers and memorabilia from the nineteenth century, the Old Court Bed & Breakfast is a refreshing reminder of the sophisticated styles of a century past.
 Let us make your visit to Providence an enjoyable experience.
-Make your reservation now.
+View our rooms or make your reservation now.

 The Old Court is ideally situated for anyone visiting Providence.
 A three-minute walk puts you in the center of downtown Providence or in the middle of the campuses of Brown University and Rhode Island School of Design.